jaunt/EJS-Site-Builder-Docs/templer/data/md/guide/workflow.md

 ## Post Generation

 The [PostGenerate Hook](/templates/postGenerate/) can be very useful, but you may not need it at first.
-It's a hook where Airfry sends you information regarding everything that was written by Airfry to your file system while generating your site, for any purposes you might need.
+It's a hook where Templer sends you information regarding everything that was written by Templer to your file system while generating your site, for any purposes you might need.

 For example, perhaps you want to write out a json data structure with links to all the page that were generated to create a site manifest, or perhaps to format the MPA entry points for the [vite configuration file](/integration/vite/) for production builds.